-In the past, a place was a place with a dedicated function.
+In the past, each place had a precise function.
 Church.
 School.
 Library.
-Guest house.
+Guesthouse.
 Post office.
-That’s how our cities came into being.
-Man has lived with this “terrestrial” order for ten thousand years.
-The digital age calls this order into question, everything becomes more ambiguous.
-Places become temporary spaces, people turn back into (digital) nomads, and our tools have to adapt to our complex lifestyle.
+It’s how our cities came into being.
+Humankind has followed this terrestrial order for ten thousand years.
+But the digital age has called it all into question by making everything ambiguous.
+Places become temporary spaces, people are turning back into (digital) nomads, and our tools must adapt to our complex lifestyles.

-How can we convey a vehicle that defines itself as being undefinable?
+How can we present a vehicle that defines itself as undefinable?

-The Audi Q2, an ambassador of the newly launched, multi-functional segment of compact SUVs is exactly one of those tools of our postmodern times – made for the young urban crowd that can’t be clearly categorized.
+The Audi Q2, an ambassador of the newly launched, multi-functional segment of compact SUVs, is a tool of our postmodern times, made for the young urban crowd that can’t be pigeonholed.

-To meet this attitude to life, Blackspace staged a brand experience: a series of events for the market launch of the Audi Q2 that was just as multi-faceted.
+To bring this attitude to life, Blackspace staged a brand experience event series for the Audi Q2’s launch that was equally multi-faceted.

-The idea behind the “Untaggable” event series was to give spaces a completely new meaning: thus an closed Berlin public bath house became a restaurant, an ancient brewery turned into a concert hall, an industrial power plant into a club.
-DJ labels like Mukke, Moonboutique and Stil vor Talent set the scene in these extraordinary places – which offered a great deal of space for special guests, test drives and dealer events.
+The idea behind the untaggable event series was to give spaces a completely new meaning.
+A shuttered public bath house in Berlin became a restaurant.
+An old, defunct brewery turned into a concert hall.
+An industrial power plant, a club.
+DJ labels like Mukke, Moonboutique and Stil vor Talent set the scene in these extraordinary places – which provided ample space for special guests, test drives and dealer events.